JesseDaGriffin/MyFTPService/README.txt

 Programmer: Jesse Griffin
-Assignment 10: Server/Client FTP
+Server/Client FTP
 Due Date: 4/15/19
-Professor: Ben McCamish

 Program Description:
-    This assignment in a culmination of two programs.
+    This repo in a culmination of two programs.
 It uses both a server and client program.

     The server program will be a daemon that constantly